tbocek/aitools/README.md

 ./tools.sh -t /path/to/tools "Calculate 25 * 4"

 # Multiple tools with temperature 0.1
 ./tools.sh -T 0.1 "What is 2+2.
 If you have the result of that, multiply with 5, after add 4.2.
-Finally divide the previous result by the temperature in C in Munich"
+Finally divide the previous result by the temperature in C in Munich.
+Use this result to search the internet, but only show the first result"

 ```

 ## Installation